ileathan/leat.io/server/README.md

 ```bash
 echo -e "rdr pass inet proto tcp from any to any port 443 -> 127.0.0.1 port 4343\nrdr pass inet proto tcp from any to any port 80 -> 127.0.0.1 port 8080" | sudo pfctl -ef -
 ```

-In fact to verify the keys match and it runs modularly lets do that.
+## Verify keys match and it runs modularly

 Type: